Date of Award:

 There was significantly more black sage on the control area than the spray area.
 These differences began before spraying, however, and cannot be attributed solely to the spray.

 No differences occurred in insect numbers or songbird use of the spray and control area.

 Barnes, T. Barry, "The Effects of Herbicidal Spraying Upon a North Central Utah Blue Grouse Population" (1974).
 All Graduate Theses and Dissertations.
-Paper 1427.
+1427.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .